 ITD's 511 system celebrates decade of service to Idaho travelers

 The system began on Nov.
 22, 2005.
 The first snowfall came two days later, as many people were embarking on holiday travel.
-Prior to the 511 system, ITD used a primitive way of communicating winter road conditions to the public — a 90-second telephone read.
+Prior to the 511 system, ITD used a primitive way of communicating winter-road conditions to the public – by telephone.
 Each day, an ITD employee made a recording as he or she read the road conditions from across the state.
-A caller frequently had to suffer through the full 90 seconds to get to the information they wanted.

 With the launch of the 511 system, people could just dial 5-1-1 to connect to an interactive phone system based on voice recognition.
 They could get detailed up-to-the-minute reports of travel conditions, and only on those highways they cared about.
 At the same time, ITD rolled out its first 511 website.

 In the winter, highways were painted colors on the map, much like they still are today, indicating the severity of winter travel conditions.
 People could also get reports of all the incidents occurring along any requested highway in the state.

 From the start, 511 developed a close working relationship with ITD’s Commercial Vehicle Services (CVS) section.
 Specialized 511 information was offered to Idaho’s trucking community through the 5-1-1 phone system and companion websites.
 Over time, the system became so good at reflecting current commercial vehicle restrictions across the state that CVS now uses it as their go-to reference for issuing oversize permits.

 “Since then, 511 development has moved rapidly,” Ernest said.
 “Two years after our initial roll-out, we introduced a new high-bandwidth website, offering a user interface based on Google Maps, with zoomable map views and a much wider range of features.”